cojocaru/publisher-api/README.md

 ### Generate Posts

-To generate new posts, make a POST request to `/generate-posts/` with the following JSON payload:
+To generate new posts (limit 20 leters for now), make a POST request to `/generate-posts/` with the following JSON payload (the topic can be aslo URL):

 ```json
 {